Sižen že sege and že assaut wat3 sesed at Troye,

 and drove for the door, still dangling the head,

-while fire flashed from the horse's feet as if its hooves were flints.
+horse's feet as if its hooves were flints.
 Where he went no one knew, nor could they

 name the country he came from nor his kin.